Duke Energy: History

 Duke announced on June 18, 2013, that CEO Jim Rogers was retiring and Lynn Good would become the new CEO.
 Rogers has been CEO and Chairman since 2006, while Good was Chief Financial Officer of Duke since 2009, having joined Duke in the 2006 Cinergy merger.
 Rogers' retirement was part of an agreement to end an investigation into Duke's Progress Energy acquisition in 2012.

 In 2016, Duke Energy purchased Piedmont Natural Gas for $4.9 billion to become its wholly owned subsidiary.
 Duke Energy completed selling its remaining power operations in Central and South America for $1.2 billion months afterwards.
 At one point Duke Energy had more than 4,300 megawatts of electric generation in Latin America.
 It operated eight hydroelectric power plants in Brazil with an installed capacity of 2,307 megawatts.

 The company expects to spend $13 billion upgrading the North Carolina grid from 2017.

+In 2018, Jessee Pound of CNBC wrote that Duke was one of many larger American companies which "paid an effective federal tax rate of 0% or less", which the Institute on Taxation and Economic Policy claimed was a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.
+A response from Duke to a similar claim from the Institute of Policy Studies 2024 stated: "Duke Energy has a deferred tax balance – this does not mean Duke Energy is not paying these taxes, it means that our taxes are due in future years, and we will pay them."

 On December 3, 2022, an attack was carried out on two Duke Energy substations located in Moore County, North Carolina.
 Damage from the attack left up to 40,000 residents without electrical power for several days, with officials closing schools and declaring a state of emergency.
-The Federal Bureau of Investigation supported local investigators in case the incident met the definition of domestic terrorism under the Patriot Act.
+No suspect was ever identified, but the Federal Bureau of Investigation supported local investigators in case the incident met the definition of domestic terrorism under the Patriot Act.